 Hop on Tram 15 from downtown’s Figueira Square or Comercio Square or take the railway train from Cais do Sodré to the small town of Belém for the creamiest, softest, (and oldest) custard-egg tarts in all of Portugal.

-The Pastéis de Nata is a dessert staple and the small blue-tiled shop, Pastéis de Belém, in Belém is a master at making them – actually, they make 16,000 of them each day to be exact!
+The Pastéis de Nata is a staple dessert and the small blue-tiled shop, Pastéis de Belém, in Belém is a master at making them – actually, they make 16,000 of them each day to be exact!
 The result is delicious, perfectly browned and sprinkled with cinnamon.
-They are all hand-made on site and served warm but if you go, be prepared for a queue.
-Sweet tooths line the street (and sometimes around the block) for these little guys!
+They are all hand-made on site and served warm but if you go, be prepared for a queue which sometimes curves around the block.

 The clerics kept the original recipe heavily guarded, and now patented under the Oficina do Segredo, (the Secret Workshop!)
 The guards at the Secret Workshop sign a waiver and take an oath to not disclose what they know.
 Today, it’s a 170-year-old secret divulged only to three chefs in the family at one time.
 Geez, there is no way I could keep a secret longer than 5 minutes!